partridge-tech/www/README.md

 this repo empty

-people can wait an extra second if they don't click straight to my website
+People can wait an extra second if they don't click straight to my website.

+If/when other people show up, this will be a directory.